 CZM also distributes copies of the maps generated through this project.
 The maps are numbered according to the Index Map of U.S.G.S.
 Topographic Quadrangles for the Barrier Beach Inventory Project.

-To obtain a copy of one or more of these maps, click the small index map to the right to load the large index map (PDF, 342 KB) and identify the map number(s).
-Then, e-mail your request to firstname.lastname@example.org.
+To obtain a copy of one or more of these maps, open this index map (PDF, 342 KB) and identify the map number(s).
+Then, e-mail your request to email@example.com.
 Please ask specifically for a Barrier Beach Inventory Map and give the map number(s), and also provide your complete name and mailing address.

 Although a variety of data was collected to support the mapping of Massachusetts barrier beaches, detailed subsurface geological information was not available for each individual coastal barrier.
 Therefore, it is possible that some landforms, or portions thereof, that have been identified as barriers should not have been.
 Conversely, there may be landforms that are barriers but were not so identified.